Stunning Photo Storage Tips for Effortless Family Downsizing

 - “Letters from my brother while stationed overseas.
 Keep together.”

-- “Birth certificate copy only, original stored in safe deposit box.”
+- “Birth certificate copy only; original stored elsewhere.”

 Keep the System Small Enough to Maintain

-- Sorting once a month rather than trying to finish everything in a weekend
+- Sorting once a month instead of trying to finish in one weekend

 - Scanning a few photographs at a time